 After the surgery is finished make a follow-up appointment for the next day – it is also beneficial at this point to make a one week follow up as well.
 On your way home make sure to pick up the prescription medication the doctor has prescribed you and spend the remainder of the day resting (ibid).

 Make sure not to rub or irritate your eyes and have someone with you or close at hand for the day.
-The surgeon will provide you with a transparent protective eye shield which can be placed over the eyes to prevent irritation befalling them during the night.
+The surgeon will provide you with a transparent protective eye shield that can be placed over the eyes to prevent irritation befalling them during the night.
 You will also be advised to take a few days off of work so as to rest your eyes and body – proper rest will aid in recovery (Alcon, 2013).
 One may experience slight discomfort and pain for up to a week after surgery, as well as a sensitivity to light and increased pressure on the eyes.
-If the procedure was successful this should all go away in about a weeks time (Zeiss, 2006).
+If the procedure was successful this should all go away in about a week’s time (Zeiss, 2006).

 You will also be provided with eye drops to prevent the development of infection and reduce inflammation and alleviate dryness.
 Make sure to follow all the instructions provided to you by your doctor (AAofO, 2008).

 It may only take a few days for the cornea to adhere as best as it can onto the eyeball, however, it is very important to make all follow up appointments so that the surgeon can monitor the healing process and see that no damage is occurring to the eyeball.
 Follow up appointments occur the following day of the surgery, 1 week later, 1 – 3 -6 months later as well as 1 year later (Turner, 2011).